neon experiences (2026): After the big relaunch – is neon still worth it?

 The linear fee structure (i.e. always 0.5% of the transaction amount without a cost cap) makes neon particularly attractive for investors who wish to invest smaller tranches on a regular basis.

-An example calculation: If you invest CHF 100, you pay an unbeatable commission of CHF 0.50 and for CHF 1,000 it is still a moderate CHF 5.
-For trades of CHF 2,000 or more, however, you are definitely better off with a traditional online broker in terms of price (and the range of services on offer anyway) (see also recommendations).
+An example calculation: If you invest CHF 100, you pay a commission of only CHF 0.50 and for CHF 1,000 it is still an acceptable CHF 5.
+For trades of CHF 2,000 or more, however, you are definitely better off with a traditional online broker (see also our recommendation page).

 neon experience